turingschool/try-turing/backend-online-advanced/hashes/index.md

 <div class="try-it-new">
   <h2>Try It: Iterative over Nested Collections</h2>
-  <p>Iterate over your Array of student Hashes and print out a sentence for every user.</p>
+  <p>Iterate over your Array of user Hashes and print out a sentence for every user.</p>
   <p>Next, use <code class="try-it-code">select</code> to filter one of the keys on your user Hashes.
 You will probably then want to iterate over the new, filtered, Array to print out something for each of <em>those</em> user Hashes.</p>
 </div>